 My kids absolutely love the 12-pack of Costco muffins.

-But they’re HUGE and they weren’t finishing them all before they got stale.
+But they’re absolutely HUGE and they often got stale before they finished them all.

 Speaking of the croissants at Costco, check out this yummy (and easy) recipe for Chicken Salad Croissant Sandwiches.